enmo’s IoT.Over.Beacon technology enables new and valuable use cases for the TI SimpleLink™ Bluetooth Smart®/Multi-Standard SensorTag (CC2650)

 |N/A||Source Code for Above Firmwares||enmo’s source code for the above firmwares will soon be available on GitHub.
 Engineers can use them as a starting point to develop their own firmware for the TI SensorTag.
 Contact us for updated availability.|

-< 5-mins for programming enmo reference firmware into the SensorTag
+< 5-mins for programming enmo starter firmware into the SensorTag

 ~15-mins to setup the enmo Platform with rules, content, etc.

-The ingredients for both of these recipes are basically the same, the only difference being the reference firmware programmed into the SensorTag:
+The ingredients for both of these recipes are basically the same, the only difference being the starter firmware programmed into the SensorTag:

 - TI SensorTag (CC2650)

 - TI SmartRF Programmer 2

 - enmo Platform

 - enmo starter firmware for the SensorTag (button push data logger (#1 above) request download / automatic data logger (#2 above) request download

 Please follow the instructions in this document (request access) to “cook” (implement) these starter designs / recipes.
 At the end of the document you’ll be given an opportunity to download the instructions.

 Please note that this document gives instructions for Data Logger #1 above.
 The instructions for Data Logger #2 are the same, except for what triggers transmission of data to the phone.
 For Data Logger #2, the TI SensorTag automatically wakes up every 10-minutes to try to send its logged data to the phone.
 If after 1-minute the data is not read (because the phone isn’t nearby), then the SensorTag will try again in another 10-minutes.
 For Data Logger #1, the user triggers broadcasting in IoT.Over.Beacon mode via a button push.